IllusionMods/KK_Plugins/README.md

 </details>

 #### StudioObjectMoveHotkeys

-**v1.0 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v122)** - For Koikatsu, AI Girl, and [Honey Select 2](https://github.com/IllusionMods/KK_Plugins/releases/download/v156/HS2_StudioObjectMoveHotkeys.v1.0.zip)<br/>
+- [AI_StudioObjectMoveHotkeys]
+- [HS2_StudioObjectMoveHotkeys]
+- [KK_StudioObjectMoveHotkeys]

 Allows you to move objects in studio using hotkeys.
 Press Y/U/I to move along the X/Y/Z axes.
 You can also use these keys for rotating and scaling, and when scaling you can also press T to scale all axes at once.
-Hotkeys can be configured in plugin settings.<br/>
+Hotkeys can be configured in plugin settings.

 #### FKIK

-**v1.1.1 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v180/)** - For Koikatsu, AI Girl, and Honey Select 2<br/>
+- [AI_FKIK]
+- [HS2_FKIK]
+- [KK_FKIK]

 Enables FK and IK at the same time.
-Pose characters in IK mode while still being able to adjust skirts, hair, and hands as if they were in FK mode.<br/>
+Pose characters in IK mode while still being able to adjust skirts, hair, and hands as if they were in FK mode.

 <details><summary>Change Log</summary>
 v1.1 Fix toggles going out of sync, FK being disabled when switching between characters<br/>